 - creating research networks of collaboration nationally and internationally;

 - disseminating knowledge through public lectures, conferences, workshops, seminars and the publications produced by its members, some targeted at and academic audience and others at a business audience and public in general;

 - teaching and supervising outstanding students, in undergraduate and postgraduate programmes.

 CEGBI combines the following key characteristics:

-Visiting Scholars - the Centre welcomes applications for visiting scholars with an interest in issues related to the evolution of global business and institutions.
+The Centre welcomes applications for visiting fellows with an interest in issues related to the evolution of global business and institutions.

 For more information please contact Professor Teresa da Silva Lopes.